 March 16 1861 Saturday

 USA, Colonel Edwin Vose Sumner (1st US Cavalry) was promoted to Brigadier-General in the US Regular Army.
 He filled the vacancy created by the dismissal of David Emanuel Twiggs, who had left to join the Confederacy.
-He was nominated to command the Department of the Pacific, succeeding Colonel Albert Sidney Johnston (2nd US Cavalry) who was also inclining to join the Confederacy.
+He was nominated to command the Department of the Pacific, succeeding Colonel Albert Sidney Johnston (2nd US Cavalry) who was also inclined to join the Confederacy.

 CSA.
 The Regular Navy of the Confederate States (NCSA) was established by an act of the Provisional Congress.